Anbranin/notes/regular_expressions.md

   ```
   Pairs of parentheses are numbered by counting open parentheses from the left.

-  Please note: egrep considers each line in isolation, so it won't be able to find repetitions spanning lines.
+  Please note: if your flavor considers each line in isolation, it won't be able to find repetitions spanning lines.
 ### Escape Character: \
   - If you're trying to find a literal character that's used as a metacharacter, you need to escape it.
   For example, if you wanted to find a literal `?` in your text, rather than using it to indicate an optional item,
   you'd need to _escape_ it first.
 So, looking for all questions in your text? use `[A-Za-z]+\?`
   You can do this with all metacharacters, but *not* within a character class.
 Want to find a word within parentheses?
   use `\([A-Za-z]\)`.
+  - only a metacharacter NOT within a character class.
 ### Common Examples
-  - Variable names:
+  - Variable names: `[A-Za-z_][a-zA-Z_0-9]*` Of course, this will find every word.
-  `[A-Za-z_][a-zA-Z_0-9]*`
+  - A string within double quotes: `"[^"]*"` That's a very simple solution eh?
+You _could_ write something that allows double
+  quotes if they are escaped with a backslash.
+That's more complex.
+We'll get to it later?
+  - Dollar amount (with optional cents): `\$[0-9]+(.[0-9]{0,2})?`
+## Terms
+  - Regex: pronounced with a hard g
+  - Matching: You don't match words, you match characters
+  - Flavor: Like a dialect.
+Different tools can use the same flavor or different flavors, so don't get those terms confused
+  - Character: The value of a byte is the same across any context.
+However, the character that that value represents is
+  entirely a matter of interpretation, or _encoding_.